-Pursuant to Executive Order 1996-1, agencies under the jurisdiction of the Governor must catalog and publish nonregulatory documents such as policy statements, guidance manuals, decisions, rules and other written materials that provide compliance related information.
-The following compilation is the eighth list of the non-regulatory documents.
-This list is updated and published annually on the first Saturday in August.
+Under Governor Ridge's Executive Order 1996-1, agencies under the jurisdiction of the Governor must catalog and publish non-regulatory documents such as policy statements, guidance manuals, decisions, rules and other written materials that provide compliance related information.
+The following compilation is the sixth list of the Administration's non-regulatory documents.
+This list will be updated and published annually on the first Saturday in August.

 This catalog is being provided to ensure that the public has complete access to the information necessary to understand and comply with state regulations.
-We have made every effort to ensure that the catalog includes all documents in effect as of August 1, 2004; however, due to the breadth and changing nature of these documents, we cannot guarantee absolute accuracy.
-Facilitating access to information is important to enhancing the partnership between the regulated community and the state.
+We have made every effort to ensure that the catalog includes all documents in effect as of August 1, 2001; however, due to the breadth and changing nature of these documents, we cannot guarantee absolute accuracy.
+Facilitating access to information is a critical component of the Ridge Administration's initiative to enhance the partnership between the regulated community and the state.

 Editor's Note: The Index of Issuances, Manual M210.3, issued by the Governor's Office of Administration, Directives Management System, includes Executive Orders, Management Directives and Manuals.
 New or revised documents to the Index are published monthly in the PA Bulletin and the entire index is revised yearly in the PA Code.

 Office of Chief Counsel